AnyChart/docs.anychart.com/Maps/Move_and_Zoom.md

 ### Enable/Disable

-To enable or disable al interactive features we use {api:anychart.charts.Map#interactivity}.interactivity(){api} method.
+To enable or disable all interactive features we use {api:anychart.charts.Map#interactivity}.interactivity(){api} method.
 Set "true" or "false" to the method depending if you'd like to enable the map interactivity or disable.

+**NOTE**: This is a complete interactivity shutdown - you will not see tooltips or be able to hover regions if you disable interactivity in such way.

 ```
 // disable all interactivity